 Are bathrooms gender-segregated or gender-neutral in the first-year residence halls?

 Upon arrival at Haverford, one of the first decisions first-year students make collectively as a hall is whether their residential bathrooms will be designated as all-gender or single-gender.
 An all-gender bathroom is a bathroom that anyone can use regardless of gender identity or expression.

 For any number of reasons, a student may prefer to live in housing with all-gender bathrooms.
 However, this process of making a decision about bathroom designation on the hall may not be comfortable for some students who may not wish to share their opinions and preferences so publicly, even if they feel strongly one way or another.
 A student may feel that revealing their preference publicly to their hall might "out" themselves in relation to their gender identity or gender expression.

-Note: All upper-class housing at Haverford is designated as all-gender housing with all-gender bathrooms.
+Note: All returning student housing at Haverford is designated as all-gender housing with all-gender bathrooms.
 This means that students may live with whomever they choose regardless of gender identity or expression and bathrooms in the residence halls may be used by anyone regardless of gender identity or expression.
 If you would like more information about all-gender housing and bathrooms, or any other Haverford policies that may differentially impact students based on their gender identity or expression, please visit the GRASE Center page for on-campus Trans* resources.

 Are there things I shouldn't bring?

 - hot-plates, toaster ovens, wax melters, and any appliane with an exposed coil